helium/longfi-arduino/ST-B-L072Z-LRWAN1/longfi-us915-cayenne-sensor/README.md

 4. Search for "Tlera Corp STM32L0 Boards"
 5. Select the newest version and install.

-### Required Temporary Manual Fix
+### Temporary Manual Fix
-Until this fix has been released you will need to insert three lines of code in a library file.
+This issue has been fixed but not released yet, until then you will need to insert three lines of code in a library file.
 Insert the following:
 ```
 #ifndef NULL